johnreb20/Deep-Learning-Projects/README.md

 3. Linear Autoencoders, Convolutional Autoencoders, Denoising Autoencoders
 4. Object Detection using RetinaNet, Semantic Segmentation using UNet

-# Major Project 2:  Landmark Classification & Tagging for Social Media Project
+# Major Project 2:  Landmark Classification & Tagging for Social Media
 - Created a CNN to classify landmarks from scratch.
 - Used Transfer Learning with resnet18 to classify same landmarks.
 - Deployed an app